 Having both types of data wrapped into one metric makes it easier for businesses to categorize and identify specific trends in customer reviews.

-NPS is a survey that determines how likely customers are to refer your brand to another person.
+This survey determines how likely customers are to refer your brand to another person.
 It asks customers to rate their experience on a numerical basis as well as provide a brief explanation for their rating.
+It's quick enough that you'll get a good number of submissions — and robust enough that you'll gain actionable insights.

 You can then organize and review the ratings that are the highest and lowest to see what people like and don't like about your company.